May. 4, 2022

 Registering helps us deliver original coverage of the region's most important issues.

-Dr. Ali Bakir is an Assistant Professor at Qatar University's Ibn Khaldon Center.
-He specializes in ...
+Ali Bakir is an Assistant Professor of international affairs, security, and defense at Qatar University, a ...
 Full Bio

 فارسیPersian